 - 1. Determine if at least 95% of students in the subgroup, school, LEA, and the state participated in the statewide assessments.
 Procedures for determining participation are addressed in the response to Question 10.1.
 If participation criteria are met, proceed as follows: - 2.
 Determine if the percent proficient values for all students in a school, LEA, or the state meet or exceed the annual measurable objectives separately for reading, mathematics, and the other indicator. - 3.
-Determine which subgroups have 5 or more members and are therefore applicable for the following determinations: - Determine if the percent proficient values in the applicable subgroups meet or exceed the annual measurable objectives separately for reading, mathematics, and the other indicator. - For each subgroup in which the percent proficient value is significantly less than the annual measurable objective for reading and/or mathematics, apply the safe harbor provision: determine if the subgroup met the annual measurable objective on the other indicator(s).
+Determine which subgroups have 5 or more members and are therefore applicable for the determinations below.
+Maryland began using an N of 30 for graduation rate for the all students group in 2010 and anticipates using an N of 30 for disaggregated subgroups in determining AYP in 2011-2012. - Determine if the percent proficient values in the applicable subgroups meet or exceed the annual measurable objectives separately for reading, mathematics, and the other indicator - For each subgroup in which the percent proficient value is significantly less than the annual measurable objective for reading and/or mathematics, apply the safe harbor provision: determine if the subgroup met the annual measurable objective on the other indicator(s).
 If the subgroup does, determine if the percentage of students below proficient decreased by 10% from the previous year.